littleCat00/FCN-phone-surface-joints-width-detection/README.md

 - https://github.com/OnionDoctor/FCN_for_crack_recognition
 - https://github.com/ry/tensorflow-resnet
 ## TODA
+- Update the code to TensorFlow 2.x.
+- Make more standardized and sufficient data set.
 - Test the Semantic segmentation SOTA network  DeepLab v3+ and the classic network U-Net.
 - Make the model more accurate and faster.